 DALRYMPLE BAY & HAY POINT 2015-16

-NQBP holds around 1400 ha at Dudgeon Point, principally as freehold land.
-Around half of the site is zoned for port use and the remainder is being retained by NQBP for environmental or general buffer purposes.
 Dudgeon Point sits within the existing Port of Hay Point, approximately four kilometres north-west of the two existing coal terminals.
+NQBP holds around 1400 hectares at Dudgeon Point, principally as freehold land.
+In the State approved Port Land Use Plan, around half of the site is zoned for port use and the remainder is being retained by NQBP for environmental or general buffer purposes.

 NQBP is proud to support its local community in the Hay Point area.
 Through the Corporate Communities Program, NQBP has demonstrated its commitment by supporting the following local organisations and events.

 NQBP supported the Australian Marine Environment Protection Association (AUSMEPA) 2014 Calendar Project which involved local port community schools participating in a competition to produce an inspiring drawing titled ‘Mangroves – keep them clean and alive’.

 The project enabled the students to learn and share their concerns about the future of mangroves and the marine environment.
 The winning artworks were chosen to develop a full calendar and 12,000 copies were printed and circulated.

 NQBP provided a donation to the Alligator Creek State School which will help students practise a new skill over the holidays.

 Last term around 170 students from Prep to Year 3 attended swimming classes in Mackay thanks to NQBP’s donation.
 During the program held over five weeks, students developed both water awareness skills and basic stroke skills.
 As the skill is located in an area where swimming and boating is commonplace, these new skills aer not only practical, but fun too.